Hotels near Lions Club Arena

 Which hotels near Lions Club Arena have suites or extra space?

-Which hotels near Lions Club Arena have an in-room kitchen or kitchenette?
+Which hotels near Lions Club Arena have a full in-room kitchen?

-WoodSpring Suites Raleigh Northeast Wake Forest (26.25 mi), Candlewood Suites WAKE FOREST RALEIGH AREA by IHG (26.8 mi), and Comfort Suites Wilson I-95 (27.32 mi) offer an in-room kitchen or kitchenette.
+WoodSpring Suites Raleigh Northeast Wake Forest (26.25 mi, from $94/night) and Candlewood Suites WAKE FOREST RALEIGH AREA by IHG (26.8 mi, from $99/night) offer rooms with a full kitchen — stove, full-size fridge, and dishwasher.

 Ready to book near Lions Club Arena?